SyncfusionExamples/How-to-get-the-edited-records-in-WinForms-DataGrid/README.md

 # How to get the edited records in WinForms DataGrid?

-In [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid), edited records can be retrieved in the [CurrentCellValidated](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CurrentCellValidated) event.This event is triggered once cell validation is completed with valid data, allowing access to both the edited cell value and the corresponding row values.
+In [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid), edited records can be retrieved in the [CurrentCellValidated](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_CurrentCellValidated) event.
+This event is triggered once cell validation is completed with valid data, allowing access to both the edited cell value and the corresponding row values.

  ```C#
 //Event subscription